infokiller/config-public/install/README.md

 should be performed from a shell in a Linux Live ISO.
 The Arch Linux ISO seems to be a good fit for this job.
 Partitions configured in this step:

-> TODO: Add a GPT partition with the Arch Linux ISO for rescue.
+> NOTE: Consider adding a GPT partition with the Arch Linux ISO for rescue.

 | Number | Short description                       | Size                 | Filesystem | Comments                                                                                                                                   |
 | ------ | --------------------------------------- | -------------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------ |